 firewall already inspected the original flows, so spending CPU cycles

 on them provides no extra value.
-Do create allow access rules for
+Do create whitelist access rules

 at Session End

 and set up Log Forwarding to track and analyze rule violations.

 example configures rules that allow traffic between application